kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 ```

 <br>
-With the haircuts, there were a lot of unrelated results, that already were
+With the haircuts, there were a lot of unrelated results that already were
 missing `haircut` after a few results down the list.
 Many coupon matches for
 haircuts meant I had to exclude coupons like this `-` coupon.<br>
 There were also matches with 9.99 Pounds, which had to be excluded by means of